 Finally, given the unique data we use in this study, we are able to measure attributes of ownership structure and family relationships that have been difficult to measure in the past.
-Specifically, for all private limited liability firms we have detailed information available to compute both direct and ultimate ownership for each owner, board member, and CEO.3 In addition, we have detailed data on family relationships among all owners, board members, board chairs, and CEOs (based on both marriage and blood lines, going back four generations and extending out to fourth cousin).
+Specifically, for all private limited liability firms we have detailed information available to compute both direct and ultimate ownership for each owner, board member, and CEO.
+In addition, we have detailed data on family relationships among all owners, board members, board chairs, and CEOs (based on both marriage and blood lines, going back four generations and extending out to fourth cousin).
 To our knowledge, no prior study has been able to test the effects of family relationship using such detailed data.
 These data, based on merging databases using social security numbers, are obtained through special permission from the Norwegian government.
 Having these data allows us to simultaneously test multiple sources of agency conflicts in a single test.
 In contrast, prior studies, because of data limitations, have been able to focus only on a particular test variable (and thus leave out potentially important ownership and family details).
 The full model better controls for multiple agency settings.
-We show that the ability to simultaneously test these variables can affect conclusions in some cases.
+We show that the ability to simultaneously test the association of these variables on auditor effort and firms' selection of the auditor can affect conclusions in some cases.

-3 For example, suppose an investor owns 30 percent of firm A and 30 percent of firm B, and firm A in turn owns 30 percent of firm B. The investor's direct ownership in firm B is 30 percent, while her ultimate ownership is 39 percent.
+&lt;sup>3 For example, suppose an investor owns 30 percent of firm A and 30 percent of firm B, and firm A in turn owns 30 percent of firm B. The investor's direct ownership in firm B is 30 percent, while her ultimate ownership is 39 percent.
 Note that our data also account for cross-holdings.